-You can upgrade in place (without removing a prior version of Rapid Recovery Agent) for releases currently under full or limited support.
-Following our support policy, Quest supports compatibility with the latest maintenance release for two prior versions of our software.
-For release 6.3.0, this includes release 6.2.1 and 6.1.3.
+You can upgrade supportedRapid Recovery Agent versions in place (without removing a prior version of Rapid Recovery Agent) for releases currently under full or limited support.

-Practically speaking, while not currently supported, you can upgrade in place from AppAssure Agent release 5.4.3 or any version of Rapid Recovery Agent to Rapid Recovery Agent release 6.2.1.
-Then run the current 6.3 installer on top of the upgraded protected machine to run release 6.3.
+Practically speaking, while not currently supported, you can upgrade in place from AppAssure Agent release 5.4.3 or any version of Rapid Recovery Agent to Rapid Recovery Agent release 6.4.0.